movies-softuni/movies-softuni.github.io/readme.md

-# Система за качване на филми
+#  A system for uploading movie posters - a web application

-## Функционалност
+## Functionality
-* Регистрация/логване на потребители
+* Registering/ loggin in of users
-* Добавяне на филм - нужен е href линк за самата снимка на добавяния филм
+* Adding a movie - we upload movie name, image URL from WWW and description.
-* Моите филми
+* My movies
-* Търсене на филми по заглавие
+* Searching movie by movie title
-* Редактиране на даден филм
+* Editing a movie
-* Изтриване на филм
+* Deleting a movie
-* След всеки рестарт на backend server-а на СофтУни, филмите се reset-ват на само 3 броя налични в базата данни
+* Important: After every restart of the backend server of SoftUni(deployed at Heroku), the newly uploaded movie posters are deleted and we have the base of 3 hardcored initial movies.

-## Технологии
+## Technologies
 * HTML, CSS, JavaScript
 * lit-html, page
-* GitHub Pages client server at - https://movies-softuni.github.io/
+* Client server deployed at GitHub Pages at - https://movies-softuni.github.io/
-* или Firebase за client server at - https://movies-softuni-7ea72.web.app/   and  https://movies-softuni-7ea72.firebaseapp.com/
+* or client server deployed at Firebase at - https://movies-softuni-7ea72.web.app/   and  https://movies-softuni-7ea72.firebaseapp.com/
-* SoftUni backend server uploaded in Heroku.com - start it at https://movies-softuni.herokuapp.com/
+* SoftUni backend server uploaded at Heroku.com - start it at https://movies-softuni.herokuapp.com/

-## Екрани (страници)
+## Screens (pages)
 * **homeView** (landing page)
-* **loginView(Register)** - логин(регистрация) с мейл, потребителско име, парола (peter@abv.bg и pass: 123456)
+* **loginView(Register)** - Login (registration is not done yet) with e-mail, username, password.
+For testing you can log in quickly with e-mail: peter@abv.bg and password: 123456
-* **addMovieView** - добавяне на филм
+* **addMovieView** - adding a new movie poster
-* **movieDetailsView** - детайли за филм
+* **movieDetailsView** - details of the movie
-* **editMovieView** - редактиране на филм
+* **editMovieView** - editing the movies
-* **deleteMovieView** - изтриване на филм
+* **deleteMovieView** - deleting the movie
-* **navigationView** - динамично подаване и на елементите на навигатора
+* **navigationView** - dynamic solution for displayng the navigator elements

 ## Middlewares
-* **authMiddleware** - ако се е логнал потребител, то го задай на контекста
+* **authMiddleware** - if a user logs in, then set it to the context
-* **renderMiddleware** - рендерирай динамично подаваната информация в div елемент с клас root
+* **renderMiddleware** - render dynamically the given info in a div element with property class="root" (the main content of the web application)
-* **navigationMiddleware** - рендерирай динамично подаваната информация в div елемент с клас navigation
+* **navigationMiddleware** - render dynamically the given info in a div element with property class="navigation" (the navigation part)
-* **querystringMiddleware** - вземи от URI всички двойки елементи разделени с равно. Пример: ?search=top. Използваме го за търсачката
+* **querystringMiddleware** - take from the URI all pairs separated by "=".
+For example: ?search=top.
+We use it for the searching movies by movie title

 ## Backend services
-* **using the style**
+* **using the style Fetch()**
 fetch()
     .then(header/response => ())
     .then(resolvedPromise/data => ())

-* **requester and endpoints** - задаване на endpoints за backend сървъра - на heroku или на друг адрес.
-Bind-ване на всяка от видовете заявки GET, POST, PUT, DELETE
+* **requester and endpoints** - setting endpoints for the backend server - currently starting with heroku domain (generally can be any other address where we deploy the backend server).
+We bind all the kinds of http requests like GET, POST, PUT, DELETE with the idea to use them also when more complexity appears.

-* **movieService** - на база на requester and endpoints, custom заявки за работа с филми
+* **movieService** - on the base of requester and endpoints, and custom HTTP requests specific for working with our movies.

 ## Refreshing the SinglePageApplication
-* **added 404.html and initial script in the index.html file** - да не се чупи при презареждане на който и да е линк от нашето SPA
+* **added 404.html and initial script in the index.html file** - in order our single page application (SPA) not to crash when re-loading a page